publitas/staging-butler/README.md

 ## Running Locally (with ngrok)

-You’ll need a public URL for Slack to reach your bot.
+You'll need a public URL for Slack to reach your bot.
 Use [ngrok](https://ngrok.com):

 ```sh
 ngrok http 3000
 ```

-Copy the HTTPS URL into your Slack app’s Slash Command config (as the request URL).
+Copy the HTTPS URL into your Slack app's Slash Command config (as the request URL).

 ---